jethomps0n/My-Portfolio-Website/src/blog-posts/Rescoring A Scene.md

 Another point I’d like to add is a **sense of premonition** to the scene, but that relies on the context of the scene itself.
 The music will only take us halfway there.

 Now that we’ve narrowed down a series of points to look for, we need to find a scene that ideally fits all of these criteria.
 This is where the process becomes a little bit muddy.
 There’s no right or wrong way to find a scene like this.
-For me, it looks like endless scrolling through [my Letterboxd](https://letterboxd.com/Jonathan_T) until it jogs my memory of a scene I might be able to use.
+For me, it looks like endless scrolling through <a href="https://letterboxd.com/Jonathan_T" target="_blank">my Letterboxd</a> until it jogs my memory of a scene I might be able to use.
 Fortunately, *Kill Bill: Vol. 2* crossed my mind.

 <img src="/resources/images/assets/kill-bill-vol-2-banner.png">
 <small class="img-caption" style="font-style:italic;">image: Kill Bill: Vol. 2 Banner</small>